When a person switches to a plant-based diet, they often notice an uptick in vegan jokes at their expense. Here’s how to deal with them.

 Third, they realize you’re still the same person you always were and that you’re going to keep being vegan.
 There’s no reason to continue commenting on something that’s not going to change.

-So now the times when I hear jokes it’s in one of two circumstances – when I’m just meeting people and it randomly comes up or when I’m with people I know very well and who are comfortable with me being vegan.
+So now the times when I hear jokes it’s in one of two circumstances.
+It’s either when I’m just meeting people and it randomly comes up.
+Or it’s when I’m with people I know very well and who are comfortable with me being vegan.

 In the first case, it’s easier now to give people slack.
 I get it.
 There was a time that veganism seemed very foreign to me too.